alexhiles/NN/README.md

 - Implement batch stochastic gradient descent and other optimizer techniques i.e. ADAM

 - Add visualization of classifying the data points into categories

+- Add ReLU, leaky ReLU and other activation functions as options

 #### References